MrNewbies/MrNewbies/README.md

 - 🌱 I’m currently learning **React.js**

-- 👨‍💻 All of my projects are available at [https://my-portfolio-alpha-six-99.vercel.app/]
+- 👨‍💻 All of my projects are available at [My Portfolio](https://my-portfolio-alpha-six-99.vercel.app/)

 - 📫 How to reach me **putrapanca21@gmail.com**